Standoff2bot/xray-16/src/xrAnimation/docs/ozz_kinematics_integration.md

 1. `CalculateBones` checks the same throttle fields (`UCalc_Time`, `UCalc_Interval`) to preserve caller expectations.
 2. When evaluation is required, run Ozz sampling (`SamplingJob`) with the current animation state (populated by the upcoming `OzzKinematicsAnimated`).
 3. Run `LocalToModelJob` to obtain model-space matrices (ozz column-major float4x4).
-4. Convert each transform to X-Ray `Fmatrix` (row-major, applying the `(X, Y, -Z)` swizzle per coordinate system reference) and write into the corresponding `CBoneInstance.mTransform`.
+4. Convert each transform to X-Ray `Fmatrix` (row-major, multiply by the diagonal basis `diag(-1, 1, -1)` that flips X and Z) and write into the corresponding `CBoneInstance.mTransform`.
 Apply additional bone transforms (ABT) and callbacks afterwards to preserve legacy overrides.
 5. Update `mRenderTransform` using precomputed `m2b_transform` exactly as `CKinematics::CLBone` does today so render skinning remains unchanged.
 6. Recompute visibility bounding volumes when the throttle dictates, filling `vis.box` / `vis.sphere` to satisfy `GetBox()` semantics.